An Intro to Automations

 - Sending email to your sales team when interesting leads visit the website

-- Sending emails based on actions on website (eg. abandoned cart)
+- Sending emails based on actions on the website (eg. abandoned cart)

 - Update your CRM with new prospects or data on current customers.

-This is what the Automations section look like.
-Let's break the sections down..
+This is what the Automations section looks like.
+Let's break the sections down...

 When this happens..
 (The Trigger)